tiny-dancer/notes/atomic_habits_engineering.md

 Have you ever found yourself driving only to realize you don't quite remember the last portion of the drive?
 This is our *habitual systems* in action, autonomously performing tasks that we have repeated and built up over the years.
 When we accomplish our goals what we have actually done is changed our habits for the better.

-**Atomic Habits**:  As aspirational as our goals and commitments are,  research has shown what truly drives change is our habits.
+**Atomic Habits**:  As aspirational as our goals and will-power are,  research has shown what truly drives change is our habits.
 Habits developed incrementally over time are performed on auto-pilot, therefore inevitably as our resolve deteriorates, our habits kicked in.
 The optimized route for introducing effective change into our life therefore is to introduce change into our habitual system.
 For example, focus your primary attention on exercising 15 minutes in the morning before coffee _instead_ of focusing on a goal to lose to "20 lbs".
 Drive change in your habitual system to fulfill your goals.

 **Tech Product**:  Your system is as strong as your weakest link.
 Our product does not rise to the level of our incredible features (goals) but will fall to the level of our system (our defects and site reliability).
 It is imperative that we maintain a high level quality.
 Sales goals, marketing goals, product goals, engineering goals, and even our features are all irrelevant to the user experiencing an issue here and now.